John Mattone’s Latest Thinking & Research

 Introducing John’s New Breakthrough Book…

-The Intelligent Leadership Code: The Secret to Leading & Living an Abundant Life (John C. Wiley & Sons, 2019).
+The Intelligent Leadership Code: The 7 Secrets to Leading Others and Leaving Your Legacy (John C. Wiley & Sons, 2019).

 In today’s business world, we find ourselves in a conundrum: all businesses crave superior leadership, yet there remain relatively few truly great leaders.
 While there have never been so many books, blogs, speakers, and seminars on leadership, companies are having difficulty finding and grooming the next generation of leaders to handle the fiercely competitive atmosphere and lightning fast pace of change that defines our era.